-You should check your credit score periodically to see where you stand, but checking it before you make a major credit or loan application is a good idea too.
-That will give you an idea of whether you'll get approved or not and the kind of interest rate you can expect.
+You should check your credit score periodically to see where you stand, and especially before putting in a major loan application.
+Reviewing your credit score before applying for a loan will give you an idea of whether you'll get approved or not and the kind of interest rate you can expect.
 People with credit scores lower than 620 find it harder to get applications approved and are left with higher interest rates.

 Different Kinds of Scores